 - Shoot the whole scene.
 The experience of these trees is made up of more than the trees themselves.
 The flowing water of creeks, the granite boulders, other surrounding trees, nearby meadows (often golden at this time of year), towering peaks, and more can be part of the scene.

-- If you get a bit of snow, count yourself as very lucky!
-Aspens and snow – as long as it isn’t so much snow that you can’t safely shoot – can combine well, setting off the colors of the leaves and even allowing you to suggest a certain poignancy in the last leaves as winter comes on.
+- If you get a bit of snow, count yourself very lucky!
+Aspens and snow – as long as it isn’t so much snow that you can’t safely get to the trees – can combine well, setting off the colors of the leaves and even allowing you to suggest a certain poignancy in the last leaves as winter comes on.

 - If it is windy, use the wind.
 While you might try to stop the leaves by waiting for a lull in the wind and/or using a fast shutter speed, try using a slower shutter speed and incorporating the motion of waving branches and flying leaves as part of your composition.

 - Rather than trying to rush from grove to grove – though sometimes you do need to move around a bit – consider “working” one grove more thoroughly.
 For example, start in the morning in the diffused pre-dawn light.
 Continue shooting as the sun comes up and lights the sky but leaves the trees in shadow.
 Work quickly as the edge of the shadow cast by nearby ridges moves across the grove – this is a wonderful moment of beautiful light.
 Then see what new subjects are revealed in the direct early morning light.